 New PhD students are admitted as the result of a process that starts with a call, i.e. new positions are advertised.
 A call is made regularly, approximately once a year.
+Normally, positions are advertised in December or January, with deadline for applications in February.
 The number of positions advertised depends upon available funding.
 Candidates are evaluated and ranked (top candidates) by a committee.
 To come in question a candidate must be shortlisted by this committee.
 The formal decision to admit someone is taken by the Head of Department.

 The department sometimes engages in PhD programme collaboration with other departments or universities.
 On these occasions, the procedures for admissions can be somewhat different.

 External funding can be used to finance shortlisted candidates, but must be approved by the Faculty of Social Sciences, Uppsala University.